open-telemetry/opentelemetry-demo/docs/services/productcatalogservice.md

 ```

 This service will issue outgoing gRPC calls, which are all instrumented by
-wrapping the gRPC client with instrumentation
+wrapping the gRPC client with instrumentation.

 ```go
 func createClient(ctx context.Context, svcAddr string) (*grpc.ClientConn, error) {